ealborn/good-news/README.md

 ### Installing

-1. Click on the green "Clone or download" button on the upper right, and choose download.
-Make sure you know where you save the folder. <br>
+1. Click on the green "Clone or download" button on the upper right, and clone or download the repository.
-2. Extract the folder.<br>
-3. Open MAMP, click preferences and under the "Web server" tab, set the "Document root" location to the downloaded folder named "good-news-master".
+2. Set up MAMP or something like it and set the root directory to the repository folder "good-news-master".
+You find this under the Web server tab in Preferences.
 Make sure to set location to the inner file "good-news-master" containing all the repository files.
+The servers should start automatically, but if not, press "Start Servers".
+3. Open your browser of choice and go to "localhost:8888"

 ## Contributing